locallyoptimistic/LocallyOptimistic/content/post/ds_advice.md

 draft: true
 ---

-I often get asked by junior data professionals how they can improve as datascients.
+I often get asked by junior data professionals how they can improve as data scientists.
 Today I'll outline a generic framework for thinking about learning and provide a few concrete examples in support of it.
 These are tools that I still employ in my day to day learning and growing as a data professional.

 <!--more-->

 There are various sources of information on any given topic, all of which have overlapping content (like a Venn diagram).
 Each book you read or online course you take on a given subject will have some content in common with the rest of the field and some that is specific to that author's perspective.
 When learning any given topic, you should strive to understand the most shared content first - that space of maximum overlap.
 Once you feel comfortable with the content in the middle, begin to move outwards to the edges.

 The idea is that the density of the overlap is proportional to the value of the knowledge therein.
 This learning framework was alluded to by Tyler Cowen (for one) on the Ezra Klein podcast when he recommend reading [piles of books](https://www.vox.com/2018/5/21/17369920/ezra-klein-show-book-recommendations-tyler-cowen-shakespeare-amazon) instead of any individual book on a given subject: there isn’t really a single definitive, true source on anything.
 There are many sources of knowledge that overlap in various areas.
-The best bang for your buck exists in idnetifying and mastering that overlapping space.
+The best bang for your buck exists in identifying and mastering that overlapping space.

 In this post I will discuss some approaches to learning skills that every Data Scientist should be familiar with: